HomeCleaningServiceMobile/MobileHomeServiceApi/PROJECT_FLOWS.md

 ## 🎯 Project Overview

 ### **Purpose**
-The Mobile Home Service API is a comprehensive backend system designed to facilitate on-demand home services.
-It serves as the backend for a mobile application that connects customers needing home services with qualified service providers.
+The Mobile Home Service API is a comprehensive backend system designed for a **home service company** to manage their operations.
+It serves as the backend for a mobile application that allows customers to book services from the company's employed staff.

 ### **Main Objectives**
-- **Service Marketplace**: Platform for customers to book various home services
+- **Service Management**: System for customers to book various home services from the company
-- **Staff Management**: System for service providers to manage their work and availability
+- **Employee Management**: Tools for managing company staff schedules and assignments
-- **Business Operations**: Administrative tools for managing the entire service ecosystem
+- **Business Operations**: Administrative tools for managing company operations and finances
-- **Payment Processing**: Handle transactions and financial operations
+- **Payment Processing**: Handle customer payments directly to the company
-- **Quality Assurance**: Review and rating system for service quality
+- **Quality Assurance**: Review and rating system to maintain service quality standards

 ### **Service Types Available**
 - House Cleaning